International Baccalaureate Program

 IB Social and Cultural Anthropology SL

-The IB Diploma Programme’s social and cultural anthropology course offers an opportunity for students to explore and understand humankind in all its diversity through the comparative study of culture and human societies.
-In studying this course students will come to appreciate how anthropology as a discipline contributes to an understanding of contemporary issues, such as war and conflict, the environment, poverty, injustice, inequality and human and cultural rights.
-The study of social and cultural anthropology offers critical insight into the continuities as well as dynamics of social change and the development of societies, and challenges cultural assumptions.
+This course offers an opportunity for students to explore and understand humankind in all its diversity through the comparative study of culture and human societies.
+Students will come to appreciate how anthropology as a discipline contributes to an understanding of contemporary issues, such as war and conflict, the environment, poverty, injustice, inequality and human and cultural rights.
+The study of social and cultural anthropology challenges cultural assumptions and offers critical insight into the dynamics of social change and continuity.
+Students engage in limited fieldwork and write an ethnographic report.

-The music component of the IB Program is a two-year curriculum that provides students the opportunity to explore the diversity of music throughout the world.
-Students take AP Music Theory in the first-year and the IB Music Higher Level 2 in the second-year.
+Students may choose to IB Music at the Standard Level SL) for one year or at the Higher Level (HL) for two years.
+HL students take AP Music Theory in the first-year and the IB Music Higher Level 2 in the second-year.
+This course offers an opportunity to explore the diversity of music throughout the world.
 Students are encouraged to develop perceptual skills through a breadth of musical experiences.
 Learning to recognize, speculate, analyze, identify, discriminate and hypothesize in relation to music is a significant component in the curriculum.
 Opportunities are afforded students to creatively develop their knowledge, abilities, and understanding through various types of performances and/or composition and a musical investigation.

 IB Philosophy SL/ HL Year 1